aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 Depending on the configured options, the role supports multiple operations:

-- Deploys configurations for one or more devices using the "Static Configuration Studio".
+- Deploys device-specific configurations for one or more devices using the "Static Configuration Studio".
+- Deploys a full hierarchy of containers and configlets using the "Static Configuration Studio" [(Preview Feature)](#static-configuration-studio-deployment-preview).
 - Deploys device and interface Tags for one or more devices.
 - Adds missing devices and updates device details for existing devices in the "Inventory & Topology Studio".
 - Creates, builds, submits Workspaces.